|

 Want to learn how to make money as a writer?
 I highly recommend these two courses.
 Scale Your Travel Blog is the course that is teaching me the steps to make money as a blogger.

-Niche Sites Made Easy is also a great course, taught by Kristin Hanes who was guest on the Solo Women RV Podcast #74.
+Niche Sites Made Easy is also a great course, taught by Kristin Hanes who is a fellow nomad was guest on the Solo Women RV Podcast #74.

 As an Amazon seller, you have access to the biggest marketplace in the world.
 There’s a bit of a learning curve and some tools that you’ll need to get started, but I’ve found that selling on Amazon is a lot of fun and can bring in $1,000 or so per month.